hadiabualfa/fugue-resolve/README.md

 ## 4. Install the Plugin in MuseScore

-The simplest setup is to place the whole project folder inside a MuseScore plugin directory, or point MuseScore to this folder as a custom plugin location.
+Copy just the `FugueResolve.qml` and `bridge.js` files to a separate folder inside the MuseScore Plugins folder.
+Alternatively, place the whole repository inside the MuseScore Plugins folder and proceed from there.

 Important:

 - `FugueResolve.qml` and `bridge.js` must stay in the same folder
 - `main.py`, `fugue_solver.py`, and `fugue_state.py` must stay together wherever you launch the Python server

-Typical workflow:

-1. Copy the repository folder into a MuseScore plugins folder, or add the folder to MuseScore's plugin search path.
+Once the above is complete:

-2. Restart MuseScore.
+1. Restart MuseScore.
-3. Open `Plugins > Plugin Manager`.
+2. Open `Plugins > Plugin Manager`.
-4. Enable `FugueResolve`.
+3. Enable `FugueResolve`.

 After enabling it, the plugin appears in: